Jim Miller (fighter): 2022

 The bout between Miller and Nikolas Motta eventually took place at UFC Fight Night 201 on February 19, 2022.
 Miller won the fight via TKO in the second round.
 With this win, Miller tied Donald Cerrone for the most wins in UFC history with twenty-three (23).

 Miller was rebooked to face Bobby Green for the third time on July 2, 2022, at UFC 276.
 A week before the event, Green was forced to pull out of the bout and Miller was instead booked at welterweight in a rematch against Donald Cerrone.
 Miller won the fight in the second round after submitting Cerrone with a guillotine choke.
 With this win Miller set the record for the most wins in UFC history.

 2023

 Miller was scheduled to face Gabriel Benítez on February 18, 2023, at UFC Fight Night 219.
 However, Benítez withdrew due to an undisclosed reason and was replaced by Alexander Hernandez.
 He lost the fight via unanimous decision.

+Miller was scheduled to face Ľudovít Klein on June 3, 2023, at UFC on ESPN 46.
+However, Klein pulled out on May 19 due to illness and was replaced by Jared Gordon.
+In turn, Gordon was pulled from the bout on the week of the event after not being medically cleared and was replaced by promotional newcomer Jesse Butler.
+Miller won the fight by knockout 23 seconds into the first round, thus extending his winning record to 25 wins.
+The win also earned Miller his fourth Performance of the Night bonus award.

+2024

+Miller faced Gabriel Benítez on January 13, 2024, at UFC Fight Night 234, and won his 26th UFC bout in the third round by face crank submission, which extended the UFC record for most wins.
+This fight earned him another Performance of the Night award.

+Miller faced King Green on April 13, 2024, at UFC 300.
+He lost the fight via unanimous decision.
+With this bout, Miller became the only UFC fighter to have fought on UFC 100, UFC 200 and UFC 300.

+Miller faced Damon Jackson on November 16, 2024, at UFC 309.
+He won his 27th UFC bout in the first round by guillotine choke submission, further extending the UFC record for most wins.

+2025

+Miller faced Chase Hooper on April 12, 2025 at UFC 314.
+He lost the fight by unanimous decision.